 - Prismatic adaptation.
 During this treatment, the patient wears special prismatic glasses that shift the visual field to the right, forcing the person to look towards their left side in order to reach an object.
 This therapy works best when combined with visual scanning training.

 - Constraint-induced movement therapy.
-For patients with left-side motor neglect, strapping down the right arm will force them to use their neglected arm.
+For patients with left-side motor neglect, strapping down the right arm will force them to use their neglected arm, assuming they have at least some motor control remaining there.
 This will help them gain more awareness of their left side in general.

 - Eye patching.
-Another form of constraint-induced movement therapy.
-This one involves putting a patch over the “good” eye to force the use of the left eye.
+Another form of constraint-induced movement therapy – this technique involves putting a patch over the “good” eye to force the use of the left eye.
+Or, some therapists will block the right side of both eyes (using clear glasses or the patients own glasses).
+This encourages the patient to move their eyes towards the left.

 - Trunk rotation.
 This therapy uses trunk stabilization exercises to help rotate the body and gain more awareness of the left side.